 Ground beams are employed in reinforced concrete substructures for a lot of reasons.
-Ground beams can be differentiated from plinth beams due to a slight variation in the purpose of their construction.
-Plinth beams are used to connect (chain) separate pad bases together, and blockwork can be built off from the plinth beams.
-On the other hand, ground beams are designed mainly for the purpose of receiving load from ground floor slab or raft, alongside other functions as envisaged by the designer.
+They can be differentiated from plinth beams due to a slight variation in the purpose of their construction.
+Plinth beams are used to connect (chain) separate pad bases together, and blockwork can be built off the plinth beams.
+On the other hand, ground beams are designed mainly for the purpose of receiving load from the ground floor slab or raft, alongside other functions as envisaged by the designer.

 In the design of beam and raft foundation, ground beams receive ground floor/raft slab pressure loads.
-These loads could be from earth pressure reaction or occupancy loads/dead loads.
+These loads could be from earth pressure reactions or occupancy loads/dead loads.

 Let us consider two cases as shown below: